-Lucy Haighton is an independent performance & theatre maker, movement artist, choreographer & community dance practitioner based in Sheffield, UK.
+Lucy Haighton is an independent dance artist, choreographer, performer, movement director and community dance practitioner based in Sheffield, UK.

 Her artistic practice is interdisciplinary, spanning live performance, film and site specific.
 She devises work collaboratively working in dance and theatre, sound and material design, visual art and film.
 Never a ‘lecture in disguise’, her work is consistently charming and playful, and challenges audiences by gently posing questions through storytelling.